vaelgates/arkose/resources.md

 ---
 layout: page
-title: Resource Center
+title: Resources
-og-description: "Resources for machine learning researchers, for those interested in AI governance and policy, and for a general audience."
+og-description: Resources for machine learning researchers, for those interested in AI governance and policy, and for a general audience.
 nav-menu: true
 order: 3
 ---